maxtyson123/LibC/README.md

 standard functions will error.

 When adding your own platform, it is recommended to copy the example and replace each part with the specific values and implementations that your platform offers.
+Additionally, you will have to setup the build options for your target in the CMakeLists.txt file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>